TobiasRuano/Notes-API/README.md

 ## Deployment 📦

-_The project should work fine as is, but if you need to test the companion app it would be a better option to hav it running all the time.
+_The project should work fine as is, but if you need to test the companion app it would be a better option to have it running all the time.
 To do so, you should:_
 * Create an account on heroku.
 * Create a new project on heroku.
 * Navigate to "Deploy" and select GitHub.